-Sheryl Gay Stolberg is the Congressional Correspondent for The New York Times.
+Sheryl Gay Stolberg is the Health Policy Correspondent for The New York Times.

 Based in Washington, Ms. Stolberg has had a long and varied career with The Times as a science correspondent; a national correspondent; a White House correspondent, covering the administrations of Presidents George W. Bush and Barack Obama; and a Washington correspondent, specializing in political features writing.

 Ms. Stolberg joined The Times in 1997 to cover science and health policy, and spent five years writing extensively on bioethics issues, including cloning, the death of a gene therapy patient, stem cell research and an experimental artificial heart.
 She switched to government in 2002, and since then has profiled dozens of prominent figures in Washington, politics and culture — including Supreme Court justices, a Broadway producer, a C.I.A. agent and presidential candidates.
 She was a lead author of The Times’s 2012 Long Run series of biographical profiles of that year’s Republican presidential contenders, including Newt Gingrich, Jon Huntsman, Michele Bachmann and Mitt Romney.